-- 4. Completion of the Checklist is again mandatory in 2023-24.
-Departments are asked to submit a completed copy, signed by the Departmental Administrator (or equivalent), to data.protection@admin.cam.ac.uk by Friday 26 July 2024.
-All departments that are expected to submit a Checklist are being contacted directly.
-(Other units or sub-departments that are not contacted directly may wish to use the Checklist to guide their work in this area and/or to voluntarily submit a completed copy.) - 5.
-It is recognised that some departments might not have been able to complete all the actions by the above deadline.
-Where necessary, the submitted copy of the Checklist can indicate that certain actions are ongoing and are intended to be completed by the end of the 2023-24 academic year.
-Any actions marked as ongoing at the point of submission should be accompanied by comments indicating the planned future work and anticipated timescales for completion. - 6.
-Completion of all the actions in the Checklist should take up to one full day of work, though it is envisaged that departments will choose to fulfil the individual actions gradually.
-Many actions are very straightforward and can be completed swiftly (e.g. circulating copies of guidance links), while others may already take place as part of routine business (e.g. destruction of old records).
-Not all actions will be applicable for all departments.
+- 3. A response on the first three topics of the Checklist (as well as comments on the implementation of any feedback from last year's exercise) is mandatory in 2024-25.
+Departments are asked to submit responses via MS Forms by Friday 11 July 2025.
+All departments that are expected to submit a response are being contacted directly (and supplied with the MS Forms link). - 4.
+It is recognised that some departments might not have been able to complete all the actions in relation to the first three topics by the above deadline.
+Where necessary, the response can indicate that some actions are ongoing and are intended to be completed by the end of the 2024-25 academic year.
+Any actions marked as ongoing at the point of the response should be accompanied by comments indicating the planned future work and anticipated timescales for completion. - 5.
+The remainder of the Checklist is for departments to work through/refer to as necessary, but they do not need to submit a response about their work on any of the other topics. - 6.
+Completion of all the actions in relation to the first three topics in the Checklist may take up to one full day of work, though it is envisaged that many departments will already have processes in place to fulfil aspects of these actions.